smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 where new functionality needed to be introduced on old releases instead of shipping an updated version with the new changes.

-Most of our problems centerred around environment instability.
+Most of our problems centered on environment instability.
 Our favourites were running out of disk space or IP addresses that would prevent the running system from continuing to function.
-We had one big pool for every environment and so any environment that misbehaved would hurt its nieghbours.
+We had one big pool for every environment and so any environment that misbehaved would hurt its neighbours.

-We had competeting goals compared to some of our clients.
+We had competing goals compared to some of our clients.
 They needed stability whereas we needed to introduce and validate new functionality.
 Our ability to produce new software at a certain level of testing vastly out stripped the rate that it was being consumed downstream.
 We had been behaving like we could